Art & Art Education Program Menu

 The studio program prepares the student to have a working knowledge of major two-dimensional and three-dimensional studio areas.
 The art history program gives students the opportunity to develop an understanding of how art is influenced by world cultures and how we are influenced by art.
 The art education curriculum provides students with a well-rounded foundation in the methodology of teaching art in grades pre-K—12.

-Savannah-Chatham County Board of Education is the largest employer of art educators in the area employing more than 40 art teachers.
-Employment is also available in rapidly growing school systems in surrounding counties in Georgia and across the border in South Carolina.
-Additionally, many private schools in the area employ art teachers in both full- and part-time positions.
-Rounding out these primary career positions are jobs with institutions such as day care centers, art camps, art centers, museums and church-related programs.
+Employment for art educators is available widely throughout Chatham County as it is in rapidly growing school systems in adjacent counties, including Bryan, Liberty and Effingham counties in Georgia and across the state border in South Carolina.
+Additionally, there are many private schools in the area that employ both full- and part-time art teachers.
+Besides these primary career positions, jobs are available with institutions such as day care centers, art camps, art centers, museums and church-related programs.
 Armstrong graduates holding this degree have enjoyed excellent success finding jobs around the state in art education.
-Salaries usually begin around $33,000 and range beyond $45,000 for candidates with experience and further degrees.
+Beginning salaries usually begin around $33,000 and extend beyond $45,000 for candidates with experience and further degrees.
+Median salaries are in the $50,000-$60,000 range.

 Along with working with local educators, students have the opportunity to be involved with art museums and numerous galleries located in Savannah.
 Major cities with art resources are within a half-day driving distance from the college.